 for photobook works.

-The project ended when the Students' Union gave the space
+ə-books project space was evicted when the Students' Union

 For the second year of activity, the project used the

 ə-books #2 Martin Toft and Gareth Syvret: Atlantus